tobilobasalawu/trading-algorithm-boilerplate/README.md

 ### Step 3

 Create a new folder on your laptop.
-Type into your command line `cd path/to/your/new/folder` to change the working directory to your new folder.
+Type into your terminal command line `cd path/to/your/new/folder` to change the working directory to your new folder.
 Then paste the following:

 ```shell
 git clone https://github.com/your-username/trading-indicator.git